Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Proof of Theorem 1 and Theorem 2

-The first part of the argument, an improved gradient estimate for domains that have a large Fraenkel asymmetry, is easy to describe.
-The first ingredient is something already used in prior approaches to the problem.
-We will, throughout the rest of the argument, work with $-\Delta u = 2$ to simplify exposition (and to have the right scaling for Brownian motion). \begin{thm}[Sperb's P-function \cite{sperb}] Let $\Omega \subset \mathbb{R}^2$ be convex and assume that $u$ is the function satisfying $-\Delta u = 2$ with Dirichlet boundary conditions on $\partial \Omega$.
-Then
+The first part of the argument, an improved gradient estimate for domains that have a large Fraenkel asymmetry, is easy to describe. \begin{proposition} There exists a universal constant $c>0$ such that if $\Omega \subset \mathbb{R}^2$ is convex with $|\Omega| = 1$ and $-\Delta u = 1$ with Dirichlet boundary conditions, then